Jaz-O: 1999–2016: Feud with Jay-Z and forming Kingz Kounty

-2017: Reunion with Jay-Z and signing with Roc Nation
+2017–2020: Reunion with Jay-Z and signing with Roc Nation

-In December 2017 they reunited at Jay Z's 4:44 concert seemingly ending the feud.
-In the year of 2019, it was reported that the two worked out a music deal for Jaz-O's Kingz Kounty Media Group to distributed through Jay-Z's Roc Nation's Equity Distribution.
+In December 2017, Jaz-O and Jay-Z reunited at Jay-Z's 4:44 concert, seemingly ending their feud.
+In 2019, it was reported that the two had worked out a music deal for Jaz-O's Kingz Kounty Media Group to be distributed through Roc Nation's Equity Distribution.

-On February 7, 2020, Jaz-O released an extended play (EP) titled The Warmup, on Kingz Kounty Media Group, and distributed by Roc Nation's Equity Distribution.
+On February 7, 2020, Jaz-O released an extended play (EP) titled The Warmup, on Kingz Kounty Media Group.
+It was distributed by Roc Nation's Equity Distribution.

-2021: Other ventures and releases
+2021–present: Other ventures and releases

-Currently Jaz-O has moved his 'Kingz Kounty Music Group" to Rival Distribution.
-Releasing a collaboration single "Lookin' Like" with Nipsey Hussle on July 2, 2021.
-The music video is directed by Da Inphamus Amadeuz.
+Jaz-O has since moved his 'Kingz Kounty Music Group" to Rival Distribution.
+He released "Lookin' Like", a collaboration single with Nipsey Hussle, on July 2, 2021.
+The song's music video was directed by Da Inphamus Amadeuz.

 Musical style

 Influences

 Jaz-O cites Grandmaster Caz as an early influence.
 Caz was the artist who made Jaz-O decide to become a rapper.